 Finally, at the other end of the road, past the Bottom House, is my other new favorite place, the Sleettown site.
 On October 8, 1862, Confederates marched down that slope to hit the Federals at the house.
 After the war, a town grew up on the site, created and peopled by former Perryville slaves, many of them Union veterans as well.
 Sleettown survived until the Great Depression.
 One of the great things about preservation at Perryville is that long before Congressional mandates and controversy, the park’s management and the Perryville Battlefield Preservation Association quietly were working to tell a fuller story of how the Civil War affected people.
 Sleettown does that.

-CWT: Looking forward, what would you like to see happen at the Perryville Battlefield?
+Trust: Looking forward, what would you like to see happen at the Perryville Battlefield?

-NOE: More preservation!
+Noe: More preservation!
 The recent attempt to develop property in the battlefield viewshed, while turned back for the moment, frankly blind-sided me, and jarringly reminded me that the work of battlefield preservation never really is complete.
 I think it was easy for me to become complacent, given what groups like the Trust already had done there to preserve hundreds of acres of the ground at Perryville, but clearly that work needs to continue with new urgency.
-It’s like I told a reporter last year, if development can threaten battlefield land at Perryville, where folks have worked so hard and so long to protect that field, battlefield land everywhere is still endangered.
+It’s like I told a reporter in 2011, if development can threaten battlefield land at Perryville, where folks have worked so hard and so long to protect that field, battlefield land everywhere is still endangered.

-CWT: Are you working on any new Civil War related books or projects?
+Trust: Are you working on any new Civil War related books or projects?

-NOE: I just finished a new book called Reluctant Rebels: The Confederates Who Joined the Army after 1861.
+Noe: I just finished a new book called Reluctant Rebels: The Confederates Who Joined the Army after 1861.
 After finishing Perryville, I found myself drawn more and more to the question of why soldiers fought there and elsewhere.
 What motivated them to march up those hills and fight for those batteries?
 I ended up looking at it from a new perspective, that of the men who did not enlist in the early months of the conflict.
 As a consequence of serving as president of the Alabama Historical Association, I’m also editing a collection of essays on the state during the war and Reconstruction, which will be published as part of our Sesquicentennial observances.

 Order Perryville: This Grand Havoc of Battle from our Civil War Trust-Amazon Bookstore.
 By purchasing your books through the Civil War Trust-Amazon bookstore a small percentage of each sale will go to the Trust in support of its mission to preserve American Civil War battlefields.